 Written by SurfWriter Girls Sunny Magdaug and Patti Kishel

-It's been a year since SurfWriter Girls published its first Women Making Waves story focusing on nine amazing women who are making a difference in the life of our oceans and the sport of surfing.
+This is the fourth year for SurfWriter Girls annual Women Making Waves story focusing on nine amazing women who are making a difference in the life of our oceans and the sport of surfing.

-Like the ninth wave in a set, which is bigger and more powerful than the rest, these women have had a powerful impact on the environment and the world around us.
+Like the ninth wave in a set, which is bigger and more powerful than the rest, the women profiled this year have had a powerful impact on the environment and the world around us.

-Now, in this year's Women Making Waves 2017, here are nine more incredible women.
-Scientists, surfers, entrepreneurs, educators, artists and more.
+So, take a look at Women Making Waves 2019 and meet nine more incredible women.
+Scientists, surfers, entrepreneurs, educators, artists, and more.
 SurfWriter Girls Sunny Magdaug and Patti Kishel are excited to introduce you to this lineup of dynamic women.

-Excelling in their chosen fields, each woman shares one thing in common - a passion for the world around us and a desire to make it better.
+Leaders in their chosen fields, each woman shares one thing in common – a passion for the world we live in and a desire to make it better.